martinvonz/jj/docs/FAQ.md

 # Frequently asked questions

-### Why does my branch not move to the new commit after `jj new/commit`?
+### Why does my bookmark not move to the new commit after `jj new/commit`?

-If you're familiar with Git, you might expect the current branch to move forward when you commit.
-However, Jujutsu does not have a concept of a "current branch".
+If you're familiar with Git, you might expect the current bookmark to move forward when you commit.
+However, Jujutsu does not have a concept of a "current bookmark".

-To move branches, use `jj branch set`.
+To move bookmarks, use `jj bookmark set`.

 ### I made a commit and `jj git push --all` says "Nothing changed" instead of pushing it.
 What do I do?

-`jj git push --all` pushes all _branches_, not all revisions.
+`jj git push --all` pushes all _bookmarks_, not all revisions.
 You have two
 options:

-* Using `jj git push --change` will automatically create a branch and push it.
+* Using `jj git push --change` will automatically create a bookmark and push it.
-* Using `jj branch` commands to create or move a branch to either the commit you want to push or a descendant on it.
+* Using `jj bookmark` commands to create or move a bookmark to either the commit you want to push or a descendant on it.
 Unlike Git, Jujutsu doesn't do this automatically (see previous question).